-- 15. And it should be emphasized.
-There is no and there can be no dispute regarding the connection between the family members and the lands.
-This is substantiated by the fact that in the past, and until recently, the family members held entry permits into the lands.
-Therefore, the documents which were attached as Exhibits P/1-P/2 are for the sake of good order rather than to prove the connection between the family members and the lands. - 16.
-Until 2003, when the separation fence which divides between the home of the family members and the lands was erected, the family members could farm the lands without any obstacles en route.
-Since the erection of the fence, entry permits to the lands were issued to the family members.
-It should be noted that in the past the entry permits which were issued to petitioner 1 were long term permits.
-However, recently, the permits are issued for shorter periods of time.
-In this petition the petitioners stress petitioner 1's right to receive an entry permit into the seam zone valid for two years, according to respondents' procedures. - 17.
-The last permit held by petitioner 1 was valid from September 20, 2012 until December 20, 2012.
-Petitioner 2's permit was valid from October 22, 2012 until December 31, 2012.
+- 14. And it should be emphasized.
+There is no and there can be no dispute regarding the connection between the petitioner and the lands.
+This is substantiated by the fact that until recently, the petitioner held an entry permit into the lands, and that currently petitioner's father holds an entry permit into the seam zone for the purpose of farming said lands.
+Therefore, the documents which were attached as Exhibits P/1-P/2 are for the sake of good order rather than to prove the connection between the petitioner and the lands. - 15.
+Until 2003, when the separation fence which divides between the home of the petitioner and the lands, was erected, the petitioner could farm the lands without any obstacles en route.
+Since the erection of the fence, several entry permits to the lands were issued to the petitioner.
+Petitioner's last permit was valid from December 17, 2012, until February 17, 2013.
+It should be noted, that said permit was issued in the course of the handling of a petition which was filed on behalf of the petitioner (HCJ 8090/12), a petition which was also filed against the backdrop of the failure to respond to petitioner's application to obtain an entry permit into the seam zone.

-A copy of the permits is attached and marked P/3.
+A copy of the permit is attached and marked P/3.

-- 18. The applications of the family members for the receipt of entry permits into the seam zone were transferred to the Israeli DCO on December 26, 2012. - 19.
-On January 9, 2013 HaMoked sent a letter to the head of the Jenin DCO.
-The letter requested that the head of the DCO would act to approve the applications without delay according to the procedures which were established by the respondents, according to which an answer to an application should be given within two weeks from its receipt at the DCO.
+- 16. Shortly before the expiration of the permit held by him, the petitioner submitted an application for its renewal through the Palestinian Authority.
+The application was transferred to the Israeli DCO on February 3, 2013. - 17.
+On March 3, 2013, HaMoked sent a letter to the head of the Jenin DCO.
+The letter requested that the head of the DCO would act to approve the application as soon as possible according to the procedures which were established by the respondents, according to which an answer to an application should be given within two weeks from its receipt at the DCO, and due to the urgency of the application in view of the upcoming almonds harvest season.
 A copy of the letter was transferred to the civil administration public liaison officer and to the legal advisor for the West Bank.
-It should be noted that the request was also made in the name of Mr. \\\\\ Kabha, another son of petitioner 1, in whose matter an answer was sent by the public liaison officer on that very same day.